SammyAbukmeil/brainstation-lecture-timer/README.md

 # Features

+Provide the following details via the form:

-Input: - How much time you have (in minutes) - How many slides you need to get through - Click go
+- **How much time** you have (in minutes)
+- **How many slides** you need to get through
+- Click "Start Timer"

+To help you keep track of how many slides you've finished / have remaining:

-You can click each slide to mark it as done
+- You can click each slide to mark it as done

 ## Potential Future Features